-The top American performance posted by Greg Massialas who m reaching the round of 16 by only 1 received.
+The top American performance posted by Greg Massialas who make reaching the round of 16 by only 1 received.
 Greg was 4-0 in the first (including a win over Romankov) and the second round.
-His 1-4 record in th round would have been good enoug had won 5-1 in his final bout: he led 4 was hit once more before closing c bout.
-Mike Marx went 3-1 in the first but went out by 1 touch with 2-3 in th ond.
-Mark Smith advanced with 2-2 fre opening round but went out with poc cators at 2-3 in the second (afer beatir 5-2).
+His 1-4 record in the round would have been good enough ad won 5-1 in his final bout; he led 4 was hit once more before closing cout.
+Mike Marx went 3-1 in the first but went out by 1 touch with 2-3 in the ond.
+Mark Smith advanced with 2-2 fropening round but went out with pocators at 2-3 in the second (afer beatin 5-2)

 Our Team performance was full i prises.
-Seeded second in a 3 team p drew South Korea as our first mate were defeated 9-7 by a fast, attacking (Marx 3-1, Massialas 2-2, Bukantz 1-1 1-3, Nonomura 0-2).
+Seeded second in a 3 team p drew South Korea as our first match were defeated 9-7 by a fast, attacking (Marx 3-1, Massialas 2-2, Bukantz 1-1 1-3, Nonomura 0-2).
 Then, we pul upset to advance from the prelimina defeating the overall fourth seed.
 Pola (Massialas 3-1, Nonomura 3-1, Smi Marx 1-3).
-Our final match came a East Germany, which narrowly edged and 8 touch advantage to denv u vancement to the round of 8 (Nonomu Smith 2-1, Massialas 2-2, Marx 0-4).
+Our final match came ε East Germany, which narrowly edged and 8 touch advantage to deny u vancement to the round of 8 (Nonomu Smith 2-1, Massialas 2-2, Marx 0-4).
 V tied for 9th, as reflected in the sta George Nonomura recovered from start to really spark our team in our la matches.